Vincent440/react-memory-game/docs/memory-game-requirements.md

-# Clicky Game
+# Clicky Game Requirements

-## Overview
+## Description

-For this assignment, you'll create a memory game with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+Create a memory game with React.
+Break up your application's UI into components, manage component state, and respond to user events.

-### Instructions
+### Steps

 1. Check out the [example solution](https://clicky-game.netlify.com/) and study the app's basic functionality.